← Back to Learning Center

 Common 3-Bet Mistakes

 2. 3-betting only AA/KK → Observant opponents fold marginal hands and you lose all value on the rest of your range.
+They simply don't pay off your obvious strength.

 3. 3-betting OOP with weak bluffs → You will get check-called and outplayed postflop.
 While learning, reserve bluff 3-bets for IP spots.